THIS EVENT IS NOW FULLY BOOKED. To be added to the waiting list, please email firstname.lastname@example.org.

 While there is a lot of good work being done to develop new and effective ways to intervene with young people who exhibit signs of HSB, and to protect people from harm, this work is largely focused on young people in the general population.
 It is therefore important to ensure that young people with learning disabilities; autism; speech, language and communication needs; and/or other additional support needs are not unfairly disadvantaged or excluded, and that they have equal opportunity to benefit from preventative approaches and early intervention.

 This event will aim to develop a better understanding of HSB in this context and explore the ways in which preventative and early intervention approaches should be adapted to meet the needs of young people with additional support needs.
-It will also build on the insights gained from a consultation event, to be held on February 4, 2019, into the experiences and needs of young people with additional support needs who present with HSB and their families.
-You can sign up to this event here.
+It will also build on the insights gained from a consultation event, held in February, into the experiences and needs of young people with additional support needs who present with HSB and their families.
+Read the event report here.

 Speakers at the event will include Stuart Allardyce (Stop It Now!
 Scotland), Clare Allely (University of Salford) and Jana de Villiers (NHS Scotland).
 Workshops will explore issues, and there will be opportunity for further debate and discussion during a Q&A session.